Keeping well this winter

 Get your free flu jab – even if you're fighting fit

-Everyone over 65 is entitled to a free flu jab from the doctor or pharmacist.
-This year, it has a new agent which helps boost your immune system’s response to the vaccine.
-Even if you're fit and healthy, it's a great idea to get the jab to help protect yourself and others.
+The vaccines for over 65s has an agent in which helps to boost your immune system’s response to the vaccine.
+Even if you’re fit and healthy, it’s a great idea to get the jab to help protect yourself and others.

 Wash your hands regularly

 This is important now more than ever.
 It's simple but effective – washing your hands helps stop germs spreading and can help you stay well.

 Wrap up well and stay stocked up

 Layering's the best way to keep warm in winter.
 If you're heading out, don’t forget the temperature can drop drastically as the sun goes down so take woollies out with you, even if you don’t need them immediately.
 It could be a good idea to stock up on cold and sore throat remedies.
 Your pharmacist can give you advice if you're feeling under the weather about what might help.